RupaEnggVille/vprofile-eks/README.md

 ```shell
 terraform init
 ```
-This will: download AWS provider ,initialize backend (S3) ,prepare modules
+This will: download AWS provider ,initialize backend (S3) ,prepare modules & other plugins required for the project.

 ## **7. Validate configuration**
 ```shell